 Here’s an outline of the main elements of treatment for complete recovery:

-- In a first phase (see the graphic above), we parents take responsibility for meals: this is ‘refeeding’ or ‘nutritional rehabilitation’.
+- In a first phase (see the graphic above), we parents take responsibility for all meals: this is ‘refeeding’ or ‘nutritional rehabilitation’.
 We get skilled at kind and effective support so that our children manage despite their distress.
 We don’t wait for them to be motivated to ‘beat’ the eating disorder.
-Their brain is currently sending them highly distorted messages about what feels ‘right’.
+Their brain is currently sending highly distorted messages about what feels ‘right’.
 The general rule is 3 meals and 3 snacks a day.
-We must provide calories and prevent big gaps between meals.
+We must provide calories and prevent long gaps between meals.

 “I have been made team leader of food”

 The above outline, like much of this book, is in line with a family-based approach.
 Professional institutions worldwide recommend this as the top child and adolescent treatment.
-However, if you are absolutely certain it’s not for you, don’t give up!
+However, if you’re absolutely certain it’s not for you, don’t give up!
 Jump over to Chapter 12 where I introduce you to other valid treatments.

 Food for weight restoration and stability

-For people who are vulnerable to an eating disorder, ‘weight suppression’ is very likely to trigger an onset or relapse.
+For those vulnerable to an eating disorder, ‘weight suppression’[i] is very likely to trigger an onset or relapse.
 That means youngsters must not lose weight and must keep gaining weight for growth.
 Your priority is now rapid weight recovery.
-If you’re wondering how much to aim for and what to do if your child previously had a high BMI, I go into detail in Chapter 6.
+If you’re wondering how much to aim for and what to do if your child previously had a high BMI, I explain this in Chapter 6.

-As a medicine for an eating disorder, food really sucks.
-It’s a distressing pill for people to swallow not once, but five or six times a day.
-Sadly, medical science hasn’t yet come up with anything easier.
-Take heart: meals get easier as weight goes up.
-The brain is particularly calorie-hungry, and you should see mood improve with nutrition.
 If you’re wondering how you can possibly get your child to eat, read on.
-In Chapter 7, I list general principles and offer some dos and don’ts.
+In Chapter 7, I share general principles and practical dos and don’ts.
 Then in Chapter 8, you can be a fly on the wall and witness an entire mealtime session.
 And in Chapters 13 to 15 I give you emotional tools to help you support your child meal after meal.

-Train the brain: practice ‘normal with exposure work
+Train the brain: practice ‘normal’ with exposure work

-Food is fuel, and there is an additional reason why it is medicine: the brain needs to relearn what is ‘normal’.
+Food is medicine because it’s much-needed fuel.
+It’s also because the brain needs to relearn what is ‘normal’.
 For instance, when we repeatedly serve a fear food it starts to feel ordinary and safe again.
-Our children often lose the sense of what a normal portion is, what their body is supposed to look like, and what it feels like when they have enough body fat.
-Sometimes they need to remember what it’s like to be happy and carefree.
+Our children often lose their sense of what a normal portion is, what their body is meant to look like, and what it feels like when they have enough body fat.
+Sometimes they need to rediscover what it’s like to be happy and carefree.
 They shed eating-disordered habits by engaging in new behaviours.
-Their brains need nutrition, exposure, and time, to heal and form new, healthy pathways.[ii]
-Our youngsters need help with this, and that’s why weight-restoration should never signal the end of treatment.
+Their brains need nutrition, repeated exposure, and time to heal and form new, healthy pathways.

 Unconditional love